 Message from the Director

-We have established APU-NEXT (APU Center for NEXT Generation Business and Industrial Creation) as an affiliated research center of the Ritsumeikan Center for Asia Pacific Studies (RCAPS) at Ritsumeikan Asia Pacific University (APU).
+We established APU-NEXT (APU Center for NEXT Generation Business and Industrial Creation) as an affiliated research center of the Ritsumeikan Center for Asia Pacific Studies (RCAPS) at Ritsumeikan Asia Pacific University (APU) in 2014.
 As its name suggests, APU-NEXT aims to design the NEXT concept for the business communities in the Asia Pacific region.

-Now, while focusing on unique companies that produce value with small but core strengths and creativities, we will make efforts to clarify what is needed for companies and organisations to survive in this increasingly globalised and competitive era.
+Now, while focusing on unique companies and organizations of locally based enterprises that produce value in overseas expansion with small but core strengths and creativities, we will make efforts to clarify what is needed for companies and organizations to survive in this increasingly globalized and competitive era.
+We have examined and accumulated a database of more than 100 domestic and overseas companies.
 By widely disseminating our research results and sharing them with those who have the same awareness of the issues, we would like to contribute to the sustainable development of the Asia Pacific region.